-In general, it’s recommended that the average child begin toilet training around the age of two.
+In general, it’s recommended that the average child begin toilet training around the age of three.
 For special needs children, this number is irrelevant: it’s not about when is right for everyone else; it’s about when is right for them.

-Besides, not all children – autistic or otherwise – abide by the two-year rule.
+Besides, not all children – autistic or otherwise – abide by the three-year rule.
 Kids are born dictators, believing from birth that they’re in charge and many potty train on their own terms and not on the terms of a peon (i.e., you).

 One thing worth noting, however, is for autistic children other types of timing are important.
 Never begin potty training when your child is undergoing any transitions.
 If they’re starting a new school or getting a new babysitter or a new sibling, wait until they’ve adapted before you move onto the next evolution.

 Your child will demonstrate that they’re ready to be potty trained (including in cases where they’re nonverbal).
 Some of these signs include showing you that they’ve soiled their diaper, being able to follow instructions, having regular bowel movements, and having bladder control (at least adequate control, no one expects a child to hold it for five hours after seven juice boxes).

 Once your child exhibits readiness, put them in underwear.
 Yes, it’s messy and expensive, but it helps kids equate soiling themselves with unpleasantness.

 Many children with autism are visual learners no matter what they’re learning – botany or bowels.
 Using visual cues like picture cards to demonstrate the step-by-step process helps your child understand the ultimate goal.
 If you don’t fancy yourself an artist, consider using actual photographs.
 You can even use your child’s favorite stuffed animal as the model.
 The camera loves a teddy bear.